nespresso/ntaf/template/doc/Framework.md

     The following tags are allowed:

     * `@smoke` (on scenarios only): To tag scenarios that are the most important from a business point of view.
-The objective is to run those scenarios before pushing any code to Stash and blocking the merge if some tests fail.
+The objective is to run those scenarios before merging a new piece of code and blocking the merge if some tests fail (thanks to a CI ideally).
-    * `@nrt` (on features and/or scenarios): To tag features/scenarios that should be run every night to guarantee that developments from the previous day do not break any existing features.
+    * `@nrt` (on features and/or scenarios): To tag features/scenarios that represent all required scenarios to validate to ensure no regression and guarantee that new developments do not break any existing features.
     * `@feature` (on features only): To tag features related to the same functional area.
 For example: `@registration`, `@login`, etc. The objective is for the developer to be able to run tests related to the features he/she is updating to guarantee that he/she does not break anything.